Products and variants

 To get a list of designs connected to variants, use the endpoint Products_GetProductVariantDesigns.

-The PIM module introduces a new type of mockups, a thumbnail, that displays a product on a storefront.
+The PIM module introduces a new type of mockup - thumbnail - that displays a product on a storefront.
 The editor mockup and preview mockup are also supported here.
-When connecting mockups, you can define one PSD file for the all three cases.
+When connecting mockups, you can define one PSD file for all three of the cases.